Questions or concerns? Scroll down for answers to some of the frequently asked questions about the Fellowship process.

 Upon completion of the Fellowship, participation in a global network of leaders poised to contribute to civic society and exposure to opportunities provided by other Humanity in Action programming, such as professional fellowships, grant competitions, study trips, international conferences, leadership roles and speaking engagements.

 Humanity in Action Fellowship programs are intense and rigorous.
-The program days usually start at 9AM and run until 6PM and occasional evening programming.
+The virtual program days usually start at 4 pm CEST (Berlin time) and run until 8 pm including breaks and occasional evening programming.
 Additionally, some of the weekends have structured programming.
 Active and engaged participation is key to creating a meaningful Fellowship experience and therefore, we advise that the Fellows do not commit to other activities during the program.
-In the 11 months after the program, Fellows who wish to become Senior Fellows must complete an Action Project, the time dedications of which will vary from Fellow to Fellow and project to project, but are an important part of the Humanity in Action experience and commitment.

 Humanity in Action covers the costs of participation and accommodation for Fellows from abroad during the Fellowship programs.
 Humanity in Action does not discriminate based on financial need and will assist Fellows in meeting financial demands of potential international travel to the program.